-Yahoo Japan Corporation has signed a business alliance contract concerning various kinds of communications-related services, including Yahoo!
+The Company has signed a business alliance contract concerning various kinds of communications-related services, including Yahoo!
 BB services, with SoftBank Corp., a subsidiary of SoftBank Group Corp.
-Should any modifications be made to the business alliance contract with regard to the Yahoo!
-BB business, our earnings could be affected.
+Should any modifications be made to the business alliance contract, our earnings could be affected.

 b.
 Because various kinds of communications-related services, including the Yahoo!
-BB business, are partially handled by SoftBank Corp., the service quality of SoftBank Corp. could affect our performance.
+BB business, rely on SoftBank Corp., the service quality of SoftBank Corp. could affect our performance.